parthmoghe09/AutoVision/README.md

 # AutoVision

-A Flutter-based application for drive safety and enhancement.
+A Flutter-based application for drive monitoring and safety enhancement.

 ## Features
 - Real-time object detection